Cancer treatment and coronavirus

 If you have had cancer in the past

-If you have had cancer in the past, you may be worried about your risk of coronavirus.
-Coronavirus is a viral infection that affects the lungs.
-Anyone who has a weakened immune system is more at risk of being seriously ill if they get coronavirus (COVID-19).
+If you have had cancer in the past, you may be worried about your risk of covid.
+Covid is a viral infection.
+Anyone who has a weakened immune system is more at risk of being seriously ill if they get covid.
 Your risk will depend on:

 - the type of cancer you have had